Understanding the Process: Lactic-Processed coffee

 Potential Challenges

 If everything goes as planned If everything goes according to plan, a lactic-processed coffee will result in a sweet cup with medium-high body.
 It will possess a distinct acidity profile that is lactic and tropical fruit flavors/aftertastes, and a finish that could remind you of the taste of pineapple yogurt or papaya.
-If the producers can master the recipe of lactic fermentation, the result can be very satisfying.
+If the producers can master the technique of lactic fermentation, the result can be very satisfying.

 About the Author